Bragado/RedReader/esofDocs/Model Process.md

 #### <a name="release"></a> Release Schedule
-RedReader is an open source project developed (mostly) by one contributor.
-When there is another contributor, doing some new features or fixing bugs, if he decided to do pull request, the main contributor decides if the new feature or bug fix should be merged.
-It doesn’t follow any particular Realese Schedule, most of the time, new versions appear when there’s some bugs to fix or new features to add.
-The following two tables are data collected about the appearance of new versions (the first versions and the last versions).
+RedReader is an open source project developed (mainly) by one contributor.
+Thus, when another contributor, developing new features or fixing bugs, has decided to do pull request, the decision to merge the new feature or bug fix, is left to the main contributor.
+There is not any particular Realese Schedule.
+Most of the time, new versions are released when previous bugs are fixed or new features added.
+The following two tables are data collected about the release of new versions.

 ![Service Management](img/table1.PNG)
 _First Versions Released_